 prep time: 10 min | cook time: 25 min

 I love eating diner-style potatoes for breakfast.
 These have a soft potato-y inside and a crispy outside that makes them delicious to bite into.
-Usually if I’m out eating a plate of these on a weekend morning, I have a raging headache from tequila from the night before.
+Usually if I’m out eating a plate of these on a weekend morning, I have a raging headache thanks to the night before.
 But breakfast potatoes always make things slightly better.

 I have a method that somewhat replicates these at home.
 The key to achieving potatoes that have a soft inside with a nice crust on the outside is to boil the potatoes first before frying them in the pan.
 If you throw raw potatoes into a frying pan directly, the outside is more likely to overcook before the inside cooks through.
 By par-boiling (or partially boiling, get it hehe) potatoes before frying them, the inside is already partially cooked, so by the time you are done crisping the outside, everything has finished with the right texture.